tsdiokno/abl/content/docs/roma-2.md

 [^11]: For there is no favoritism with God.

-[^12] Lahat ng nagkakasala sa labas ng kautusan ay masasawi sa labas ng kautusan, at lahat ng nagkakasala sa ilalim ng kautusan ay hahatulan sa ng naayon sa kautusan.
+[^12] Lahat ng nagkakasala sa labas ng Kautusan ay masasawi sa labas ng Kautusan, at lahat ng nagkakasala sa ilalim ng Kautusan ay hahatulan sa ng naayon sa Kautusan.

 [^12]: All who sin without the law will also perish without the law, and all who sin under the law will be judged by the law.

-[^13] Dahil ang mga nakakarinig sa kautusan ay hindi matuwid sa paningin ng Diyos, pero ang mga sumusunod sa kautusan ang mapapawalang-sala.
+[^13] Dahil ang mga nakakarinig sa Kautusan ay hindi matuwid sa paningin ng Diyos, pero ang mga sumusunod sa Kautusan ang mapapawalang-sala.

 [^13]: For the hearers of the law are not righteous before God, but the doers of the law will be justified.

-[^14] Kaya kapag ang mga Hentil, na natural na na sa labas ng kautusan, ay sinusunod ang kautusan, ito ay nagiging kautusan na rin para sa kanila kahit na sila ay na sa labas ng kautusan.
+[^14] Kaya kapag ang mga Hentil, na natural na na sa labas ng Kautusan, ay sinusunod ang Kautusan, ito ay nagiging Kautusan na rin para sa kanila kahit na sila ay na sa labas ng Kautusan.

 [^14]: So, when Gentiles, who do not by nature have the law, do what the law demands, they are a law to themselves even though they do not have the law.

-[^15] Pinapakita nila na ang gawain ng kautusan ay nakaukit sa puso nila.
+[^15] Pinapakita nila na ang gawain ng Kautusan ay nakaukit sa puso nila.
 Pinapatunayan ito ng mga kunsensiya nila.
 Paparatangan sila ng pag-iisip nila kung hindi 'to magdadahilan

 [^15]: They show that the work of the law is written on their hearts.
 Their consciences confirm this.
 Their competing thoughts either accuse or even excuse them